workgroupengineering/Documentation/docs/controls/TransitioningContentControl.md

 ---
-description: The TransitioningContentControl is a ContentControl which can render PageTransions when the Content changes.
+description: The TransitioningContentControl is a ContentControl which can render PageTransitions when the Content changes.
 ---

 # TransitioningContentControl